oneminch/Notes/Git.md

     - Often mirror stages in the development lifecycle (e.g. dev).
     - Contain no direct commits as a convention.
 - Short-lived Branches
-    - are used for new features, fixes, and refactorings.
+    - are used for new features, fixes, and refactors.
     - get deleted after integration (merge or rebase).

 ### GitHub Flow